logv/sybil/docs/TESTPLAN.md

 Investigate
 -----------

-Why does testing feel clunky?
-How to make it feel 'smooth' to write tests?
+~~ Why does testing feel clunky?
+How to make test writing smoother? ~~